Car finance explained

 This is nearly always the most cost-effective way to buy a car if you have enough in savings.

 Find out why by reading our guide Deciding how to pay for your car.

 With a personal loan from a bank or building society you can spread the cost over one to seven years.
 The monthly repayments can be higher than for other options, but you own the car and the total amount you pay should work out less than most other methods.

 Personal loans are usually the cheapest way to borrow over the long term.
-But if your credit rating isn’t good you may find it difficult to get one.
-You may need to consider one of the financing methods offered by car dealers instead.
+But if your credit rating isn’t good you might find it difficult to get one.
+You might need to consider one of the financing methods offered by car dealers instead.

 After paying a deposit of normally around 10%, you make fixed monthly payment over an agreed period.
 The car isn’t yours until after the final payment, unlike with a personal loan.

-This is more like a long-term rental, in that you make fixed monthly payments to use the car until the contract expires.
+This is more like a long-term rental, as you make fixed monthly payments to use the car until the contract expires.
 There are two main types of car leasing – personal contract hire (PCH) and personal contract purchase (PCP).